macssc/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The dataset created by this project is a tidy, subset version of the original.
 It includes the averages, by subject (volunteer) and activity of the following features:

-The means and standard deviations of:
+The means, mean frequencies and standard deviations of:
 - tBodyAcc-XYZ
 - tGravityAcc-XYZ
 - tBodyAccJerk-XYZ